University of Manitoba - Faculty of Arts - History - Benjamin M. Baader

 RESEARCH INTERESTS :

-Jewish history; gender history, women's history, history of masculinities; religion; society, ethnicity and culture; nineteenth-century middle-class formation; German history
+Jewish history; gender history, women's history, history of masculinities; religion; history and memory; historiography; German history

 SELECTED PUBLICATIONS:

-Jewish Masculinities: German Jews, Gender, and History. co-editor with Sharon Gillerman and Paul Lerner (Indiana University Press, June 2012).
+Jewish Masculinities: German Jews, Gender, and History.
+Co-editor with Sharon Gillerman and Paul Lerner (Bloomington: Indiana University Press, 2012).

 "Jews, Women, and Germans: Jewish and German Historiographies in a Transatlantic Perspective," Gendering Modern German History: Rewriting Historiography, ed.
 Karen Hagemann and Jean Quartaert, (Oxford and New York: Berghahn Publishers, 2007).